gia-lexa/fast-api-rate-limiter/README.md

 ---

 ## 🎯 Why I Love This Work
-Security-first API design is a must-have in our current landscape, where secure authentication, rate limiting, and access control are critical.
+Security-first API design is a must-have in our current landscape, which includes secure authentication, rate limiting, and access control.
 Whatever services I build, I want people to feel safe using them.

-This project allows me to design, build, and optimize backend security systems by demonstrating:
+This project allows me to optimize backend security systems by demonstrating:
 - ✅ **Rate limiting & API security best practices** – Protecting against abuse and DDoS.
 - ✅ **Scalable security architecture** – Foundation for authentication and access control.
 - ✅ **Middleware processing expertise** – High-performance request handling.